arkency/posts/posts/2014-08-03-using-ruby-range-with-custom-classes.md

   </figure>
 </p>

-I am a huge fan of Ruby classes, their API and overall design.
+**I am a huge fan of Ruby classes, their API and overall design**.
 It's still sometimes that something surprises me a little bit.
 I raise my eyebrow and need to find answers.
 What surprised me this time was `Range` class.
 But let's start from the beginning (even though it is a long digression from the main topic).